 2012-13: Sadowy made his OHL debut with Saginaw as a 16-year-old — skating in 61 of 68 regular season games for the Spirit.
 He scored 2 goals with 6 assists and was -13 with 45 penalty minutes.
 Saginaw finished fourth in the West Division.
 Sadowy played in three of four games in the Spirit’s first round playoff series with Memorial Cup-bound London and was -1 with 1 assist and 7 penalty minutes.

 2013-14: Sadowy led Saginaw with 27 goals and had 9 assists — finishing +14 with 69 penalty minutes — in 68 regular season games in his second OHL season.
 Saginaw finished third in the West Division, falling to Erie in a first-round playoff series.
 Sadowy scored 4 goals and had an even plus/minus with 2 penalty minutes in five playoff games.
 He was ranked 33rd amongst North American skaters in Central Scouting’s final rankings after being 89th in the mid-term rankings.
-Sadowy was selected by San Jose in the third round (81st overall) in the 2014 NHL Draft.
+Sadowy was selected by the San Jose Sharks in the third round (81st overall) of the 2014 NHL Draft.

 2014-15: Sadowy was an assistant captain and the leading scorer for Saginaw in his third season with the Spirit.
 He scored 42 goals with 32 assists and was +5 with 66 penalty minutes in 65 regular season games.
 Saginaw finished third in the West Division before being swept by Sault Ste.
 Marie in the playoffs.
 Sadowy was -7 with no points and 4 penalty minutes in the four-game series.